minaminao/ctf-blockchain/src/DownUnderCTF2022/EVMVaultMechanism/README.md

                           require uint32(call.func_hash) >> 224 == 1179010630
                           stor1337 = stor1337 xor 196
 ```
-The result is quite wrong, but it seems that by setting `0xff` to the value in slot `0x1337` and calling the function whose signature is `0x76726679`, the value in slot `0x736f6c766564` is set to `1` and the flag is gotten.
+The result is quite wrong, but it seems that by setting `0xff` to the value in slot `0x1337` and calling the function whose selector is `0x76726679`, the value in slot `0x736f6c766564` is set to `1` and the flag is gotten.

 Find out where to write slot `0x1337` using [erever](https://github.com/minaminao/erever):